Digestive Health and Chinese Medicine

 A whole foods diet can greatly influence improved digestion.
 Choosing foods that are rich in fiber such as legumes, whole grains, vegetables, and a small amount of fruits seems to benefit those with sensitive digestive systems.
 Look to cultured dairy products such as yogurt, and healthy oils rather than fried foods.
 Processed food and fast foods should be avoided all together; a whole foods organic diet would be most beneficial.

 Stress management techniques such as meditation, yoga, and qi gong exercises can help to moderate digestive issues and IBS that is due to stress.
 Stress is actually a normal event in our daily modern lives, however, if one over-reacts to normal daily stressors it is considered abnormal and this can trigger digestive issues.
-Look to our Enlightened Emperor formula along with Free and Easy Wanderer formula.

 Emotional Factors Leading to IBS and Large Intestine Imbalances